KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 4, Images.md

 37) [new search options](https://hay.toolforge.org/sdsearch/) for these collections.<br/>

 ## Up next
 OK, that's it for this fourth article.
 In [Part 5, Reuse](Part%205%2C%20Reuse.html) I will explain how you can reuse KB's collection highlights *outside of the Wikimedia context*, that is, for/in your own websites, services, apps, hackathons and projects.
-I'm going to talk about REST APIs, SPARQL, data dumps, Python scripts and machine interactions with our highlights.
+I'm going to talk about REST APIs, SPARQL, image bulk downloading, Python scripts and machine interactions with our highlights.

 <hr>